pyapi-gitlab/pyapi-gitlab/README.md

 # Looking for contributors

-If you are intrested in contributing to this wrapper we ask that all pull requests have an open issue that and they be referanced.
-We also ask that you submit unit tests for your changes to make sure there are no regrestions.
+If you are interested in contributing to this wrapper we ask that all pull requests have an open issue that and they be referenced.
+We also ask that you submit unit tests for your changes to make sure there are no regressions.

 # pyapi-gitlab